Mrlistener/learn/readme.txt

 Git is a destribute version system
-Git is a free software distribute under the GPL
+Git is a free software